What Is Extended Term Insurance?

 Review Your Current Policy

-Examine the details of your permanent life insurance policy to confirm if it includes a nonforfeiture clause.
-This clause is critical because it permits the conversion of accumulated cash value into term insurance.
+Examine your permanent life insurance policy to confirm it includes a nonforfeiture clause.
+This clause permits conversion of accumulated cash value into term insurance.
+Most whole life and universal life policies include this provision.

 2. 2